Trique languages: Morphology

 The tonal changes associated with the potential aspect are complex but always involve lowering the tone of the root (Hollenbach 1984).

 There are also complex phonological processes that are triggered by the presence of root-final clitic pronouns.
 These pronouns (especially the first- and the second-person singular) may change the shape of the stem or alter its tone.

 As a language subfamily, Triqui is interesting for having a large tonal inventory, complex morphophonology, and interesting syntactic phenomena, much of which has yet to be described.

-Syntax

-Copala Triqui has a verb-subject-object word order:

-Copala Triqui has an accusative marker maa3 or man3, which is obligatory for animate pronominal objects but optional otherwise:

-This use of the accusative before some objects and not others is what is called differential object marking.

-The following example (repeated from above) shows a Copala Triqui question:

-As this example shows, Copala Trique has wh-movement and pied-piping with inversion.

-Copala Triqui syntax is described in Hollenbach (1992).

-Triqui is interesting for having toggle processes as well.
-For negation, a completive aspect prefix signifies the negative potential.
-A potential aspect prefix in the same context signifies the negative completive.

-Sample text

-The following is a sample of Copala Triqui taken from a legend about the sun and the moon.
-The first column is Copala Triqui, the second is a Spanish translation, and the third is an English translation.

 Media

 Triqui-language programming is carried by the CDI's radio stations XEQIN-AM, based in San Quintín, Baja California, and XETLA, based in Tlaxiaco, Oaxaca.